mlip-cmu/s2025/labs/lab11.md

 ## Deliverables
 - [ ] Come up with a defense prompt that protect against at least 4 of the attacks below and show your experiments to a TA during recitation.
-- [ ] Show the TA one of the attacks you tried on a classmate's defense, and explain why you think it worked/didn't work.
+- [ ] Show your new attack to the TA and explain why you think it broke your defense.
 - [ ] Follow up question: What are other ways to further improve the security of the system?

 ## 1. Defending